IRQ10/Graylog-OPNsense_Extractors/README.md

 12/2/21 Update - Fixed incorrect CSV headers.
 Removed OPNsense-Unbound_Extractor.
 #
 12/31/23 Update - Modified the regex to accomodate the 'meta sequenceID' tags
+#
+1/27/25 Update - Added IGMP extractors.
+Thank you github.com/drheat for your contribution